Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 Above Opus: the new Mythos-class tier

 One caveat keeps the "newest Opus is the best model" rule honest.
 As of June 2026, Opus is no longer Anthropic's absolute ceiling: a new Mythos-class tier — Claude Fable 5, plus a restricted Claude Mythos 5 — now sits above all the Claude Opus versions for the most demanding reasoning and long-horizon agentic work.
-For the vast majority of coding and knowledge work, though, Claude Opus 4.8 remains the practical flagship and the version most teams should reach for first.
+For the vast majority of coding and knowledge work, though, Claude Opus 5 is the practical pick and the version most teams should reach for first.

 The quick version: